 Mete Atatüre

-Professor of Physics – Head of the Cavendish Laboratory, University of Cambridge
+Professor of Physics – Head of the Cavendish Laboratory, University of Cambridge, UnitedKingdom

 Mete Atatüre received his Bachelor of Science degree in 1996 from Bilkent University Physics Department in Turkey.
 Then, he joined the Quantum Imaging Laboratory at Boston University for his PhD studies.
 From 2002 to 2007, he worked as a Postdoctoral Fellow in the Quantum Photonics Group at ETH Zurich.
 He joined the Cavendish Laboratory in June 2007 as a University Lecturer, was promoted to a Readership in 2011 and to a Professorship in 2015.